microsoft/ostc-docs/setup/git-setup.md

 #### Setting up authentication

 Authentication with GitHub can be a hassle unless you set up an SSH key via your github account.
-We would strongly suggest setting up an SSH key with a (strong) passphrase, adding the public key to your github account, and then add the private key to your SSH program to act as an SSH agent.
+We would **strongly** suggest setting up an SSH key with a **strong passphrase**, adding the public key to your github account, and then add the private key to your SSH program to act as an SSH agent.